 If you search on the Internet, you will find many definitions of “quality”.
 The most prevalent definition of quality is “fitness to use and conform to requirements”.

 So, you can say that quality assurance assures the quality of the product.
-The quality assurance process makes sure that any process developed to produce a product is such that the product comes out of the process defect free, and conforms to all stated requirements.
+This process makes sure that any process developed to produce a product is such that the product is defect free, and conforms to all stated requirements.

-Quality assurance is a process based approach whose prime objective is to prevent defects in deliverables in the planning process itself to avoid the rework, which costs a lot.
+Quality assurance is a process based approach whose prime objective is to prevent defects in deliverables in the planning stage to avoid the rework, which costs a lot.

 Quality assurance is a proactive process, and it starts at the very beginning of the project to understand the product’s stated and non-stated requirements and expectations, and then develop the plan to meet these requirements and expectations.